ashanbrown/forbidigo/README.md

 Some example patterns would be:

-    fmt\.Printf.* -- forbid use of printfg
-    fmt\.Errorf -- forbid Errorf in favor of using github.com/pkg/errors
-    ginkgo\.F.* -- forbid ginkgo focused commands (used for debug issues)
+    fmt\.Printf.* -- forbid use of Printf because it is likely just for debugging fmt\.Errorf -- forbid Errorf in favor of using github.com/pkg/errors ginkgo\.F.* -- forbid ginkgo focused commands (used for debug issues)